-Scroll down the page to find quotations from humanists explaining humanism or click on a links in the menu to the left to find other quotes that illustrate the humanist world view.
+Scroll down the page to find quotations from humanists explaining humanism or click on a link in the menu to the left to find other quotes that illustrate the humanist world view.

 Humanism is a most human philosophy of life.
 Its emphasis is on the human, the here-and-now, the humane.
 It is not a religion and it has no formal creed, though humanists have beliefs.
 Humanists are atheists or agnostics and do not expect an afterlife.
 It is essential to humanism that it brings values and meaning into life.

 Jim Herrick, Humanism: an introduction

 Humanism in the modern sense of the term is the view that whatever your ethical system, it derives from your best understanding of human nature and the human condition in the real world.
 This means that it does not, in its thinking about the good and about our responsibilities to ourselves and one another, premise putative data from astrology, fairy tales, supernaturalistic beliefs, animism, polytheism, or any other inheritances from the ages of humankind’s remote and more ignorant past.

 There is no humanist creed, no set of beliefs to which every humanist has to subscribe.
 Humanism is not a dogma or a sect…as human beings we can find from our own resources the shared moral values which we need in order to live together, and the means to create meaningful and fulfilling lives for ourselves.

 Richard Norman, On Humanism (Thinking in Action)

 The word ‘humanism’ has more than one meaning—Generally, it implies a desire to think for yourself; to ‘do your own thing’; to accept the results of free inquiry, whatever they may be; and to act in accordance with those results, in the light of reason and in co-operation with others, for the promotion of human happiness.